pale grass blue

 Leave any contaminated behind.

-The Room, a large-scale wall piece that uses AI, almost a religious belief in new technology, and addresses another controversy around it—potential use of nuclear power as a source of its energy—features almost Egyptian iconography, reflecting the religious aspects of the show.
+The Room, a large-scale wall piece that uses AI, almost a religious belief in new technology, and addresses another controversy around it—potential use of nuclear power as a source of its energy—features the quality hieroglyphs and iconography, reflecting the religious aspects of the show.
 It portrays religion as a relic form of radiation, hence the common notion of the Last Supper vis-à-vis the vanitas arrangement of the table and the radiating sun—a repeating symbol of many convictions.

 the room, 2024, 8 x 12 ft, wallboard base, pigment spray, relief compound, archival ink